apache/apisix/docs/en/latest/plugins/google-logging.md

 ## How To Enable

-The following is an example on how to enable the `google-logging` for a specific route.
+The following is an example of how to enable the `google-cloud-logging` for a specific route.

 ### Full configuration